An elderly female hand holds a mock United States government Medicare Health Insurance card.

 How Does One Apply?

-• Complete a paper application and submit it to the County Medi-Cal office.
-HICAP has applications and envelopes.
+• To apply for the MSP program, complete a paper application and submit it to the County Medi-Cal office.
+The Health Insurance Counseling & Advocacy Program (HICAP) has applications and envelopes, if needed.

 • Note: A $20 “disregard” is subtracted from your monthly income (earned or unearned).
 The QDWI program also has an additional $65 disregard that applies when there is earned income.